hobbitalastair/backhand/README.md

 A set of utilities for managing background processes.

-- `daemonize`: start the given process as a daemon using the double-fork method
-- `renew`: restart a process whenever it returns (rate limited)
+- `escort`: provide a control socket for a child program
+- `connect`: connect to a socket and wait for a response
 - `semaphore`: increment or decrement a stored counter
-- `pipekill`: send a SIGTERM to a child process when a pipe is written to
+- `state`: provide atomic access to the contents of a file

 ## Use cases

 This is aimed at simple systems with limited layers of functionality.

-- Manage persistent background processes, for instance `sshd`
+- Manage persistent background processes, for instance `sshd` and `getty`
-- Allow triggering persistent programs on device insertion, for instance `wpa_supplicant` and `udhcpc`
+- Allow starting/stopping daemons on device insertion, for instance `wpa_supplicant` and `udhcpc` for a wifi dongle
 - Manage background scripts or batch jobs

 This is not suitable for managing the startup process of complex systems, due to the simplified design (no dependency management!) - use an alternative such as `systemd` for that.

+Key concerns are (in order of importance):

+- Complexity
+- Reliability and correctness
+- Memory usage (process count, structures)
+- Speed (mostly bootup/shutdown speed)

 ## Programs

 The main programs used for interacting with the daemon state are listed below.
-These programs explicitely stop and start running services, ignoring dependencies.
+These programs explicitely stop and start running services.

 * `bh-start` - start a service
 * `bh-stop` - stop a service